Sukhothai or Ayutthaya: Which ancient city is better?

 While searching for destinations to visit in Thailand, I often saw people asking, “Which city should I visit, Sukhothai or Ayutthaya?”

 Both ancient cities are a must-go if you love historical parks.
-However, if you have a limited travel time, picking one can be a tough choice.
+However, picking one can be challenging if you have limited travel time.

 Five questions to decide between Sukhothai and Ayutthaya Thailand